1. Previous: Chapter 5

 “Now serving number 12648430!”

-So far in this course, every time that we created a variable, whether it was a String, an Int, or a Boolean, we assigned a value to it.
+So far in this book, every time that we created a variable, whether it was a String, an Int, or a Boolean, we assigned a value to it.
 There are times, though, when we need to create a variable that might not actually hold a value!

 This brings us to the exciting topic of nulls!